R-Sandor/docs/SpringBoot/3.2/IntegrationTesting/IntegrationTest.md

 Annotation Summary.
 - `@Testcontainers`: Spins up and down the container for test.
 - `@DataJpaTest`: Specifies we only want to bring up the DataJpaBeans (database classes).
-	- This is why I need to make a MockBean some security contexts are still reference by the repository.
+	- This is why MockBean is used as some security contexts are still reference by the repository.
 - `@AutoConfigureTestDatabase(replace = AutoConfigureTestDatabase.Replace.NONE)`: Don't use the default settings, let the @ServiceConnection handle the configuration.
 - `@ServiceConnection`: Establishes the connection parameters to the database container for the user.
 - `@Container`: Specifies container should be managed by Testcontainers.